 In the event that a Toyota vehicle becomes submerged in water, many components may be physically damaged.
 Electrical and electronic components, including wiring harnesses, are particularly susceptible to corrosion and subsequent malfunction.
 Although any flooding can be damaging, salt water flooding elevates the potential for abnormal conditions and may increase risks due to its highly corrosive and conductive nature.
 Salt residue also continues to corrode and remain conductive even after a vehicle dries.
-This bulletin is intended to assist with safe handling and inspection of flood damaged vehicles as well as provide basic guidance on likely needed repairs.
+This bulletin is intended to assist with safe handling and inspection of flood damaged vehicles and to provide basic guidance on likely needed repairs.

-- Damage associated with a vehicle being submerged in water is not covered by the Toyota new vehicle Warranty policy. - VIN and inspection results for vehicles currently within the warranty period should be forwarded to the DSPM for their reference and updates to the Warranty system. - This bulletin provides general guidance and inspection areas.
-Each individual vehicle must be carefully reviewed based on the situation (water level, water type, and duration of exposure).
+- Damage associated with a vehicle being submerged in water is NOT covered by the Toyota New Vehicle Warranty policy. - VIN and inspection results for vehicles currently within the warranty period should be forwarded to the District Service and Parts Manager (DSPM) for their reference and updates to the Warranty system. - This bulletin provides general guidance and inspection areas.
+Each individual vehicle MUST be carefully reviewed based on the situation (water level, water type, and duration of exposure).